Chanate Complex Development Site

 The City of Santa Rosa will have jurisdiction over the development of this site by a private developer.
-This includes authority over the environmental review process as well as all planning entitlements including land use and development permits and design review.
+This includes authority over the environmental review process as well as all planning entitlements including but not limited to land use, development permits, and design review.

-The timeframe for this scale of a project is approximately 18 to 24 months.
+The timeframe for a large scale development on this site is approximately 18 to 24 months.
 Please refer to the City’s Fee Schedule for current fees (note: fees change on July 1).
-In general, the following are estimated processing fees for a large complex project proposed on the Chanate Complex development site:
+In general, the following are estimated processing fees for a project proposed on the Chanate Complex site:

 - $200,000 to $300,000 – EIR depending on scope

 - $30,000 to $45,000 – EIR admin fee of 15% of EIR contract

 - $1,145 – Neighborhood Meeting (each meeting; more than one may be required)

 - $22,935 – General Plan Amendment (Text or Diagram)

 - $34,317 –Tentative Map (Major Subdivision)

 - $10,263 – Hillside Development Permit (Major)